xIRoXaSx/TwitchNotifier/TwitchNotifier/docs/README.md

 ## Description
 Ever wanted to receive **customized** Discord messages when you or your favorite Twitch streamers went **live** without adding another bot to your **Discord** server?
 You came to the right place if this describes your problem!
-With TwitchNotifier you can customize which **events** should trigger messages for your Discord server, how they should look like!
+With TwitchNotifier you can customize which **events** should trigger messages for your Discord server and how they should look like!
 The setup is quickly done in a few minutes and the integrated **placeholders** will make your life even easier!
 Sounds too good to be true?
 Try it out and see! 😊
 ***